 For initial colour verification of the day, dusk and night colour tables.

 Both the Colour Test Diagram and the instructions for its use are included within the IHO S-164 test datasets Chart 1 exchange set, and must be made available to the Mariner.
-In addition, a grey scale is described in clause C-22.6 for use by maintenance technicians in checking colour tracking in an ageing display.
+In addition, a grey scale is included in 19.6 for use by maintenance technicians in checking colour tracking in an ageing display.

 The Colour Differentiation Test diagram is not needed during route monitoring.